Quatremère de Quincy: Life

 In July 1796, he wrote a pseudo-epistolary treatise against the French plans to seize works of art from Rome, arguing that European powers should instead contribute a sum to the papacy for protecting art and knowledge.
 Quatremère was hiding when he wrote the Letters because he was sentenced to death for his role in the royalist uprising of 13 Vendémiaire.
 He argued that ‘displacing the monuments of Italy’ and ‘dismantling its schools and museums’ would destroy ‘civilization’ [Gilks 2022: 489, 492].
 He wrote to show that ‘it would be in the interests of the arts to insist that we do not export from Italy different masterpieces’ and to render ‘the justice to the pontifical government in merits from the zeal and care it has constantly demonstrated toward research into the arts and their conservation’ [Gilks 2022: 491].
 According to Gilks, Quatremère wrote in a contrived manner that he intended to appeal to republican readers: he therefore aped Condorcet’s Sketch and its notion of civilization that was then dear to the Directorial regime and cited writers approved by the Directory [Gilks 2022: 497].

 Shortly afterward, he was behind a petition signed by forty-seven Parisian artists including Jacques-Louis David which questioned the benefits of displacing art from Rome; although prudently worded, there was a vituperative official response.

 In 1797, he was elected to the Council of Five Hundred for the Seine department, then went into hiding after the Fructidor coup.
 In exile in Germany, he read Immanuel Kant and Gotthold Lessing, whose philosophy informed his own theories of aesthetics.
 In 1800, back in Paris, he was appointed secretary general of the Seine council.
 From 1816 until 1839 he was perpetual secretary to the Académie des Beaux-Arts, which gave him great influence upon official architecture, and in 1818 he became a professor of archaeology at the Bibliothèque Nationale.
 He briefly returned to politics in 1820.
 In 1826 he became an associated member of the Royal Institute of the Netherlands.

 Quatremère de Quincy was the author of numerous articles and books.
-From 1788 to 1825, he wrote the three Architecture volumes of the Encyclopédie Méthodique.
-His Dictionnaire historique de l'Architecture was published in 1832–1833.
+He wrote the three Architecture volumes of the Encyclopédie Méthodique.
 He wrote biographies of several artists: Antonio Canova (1823), Raphael (1824) and Michelangelo (1835).

 He transformed the simple metaphor of architecture as language into a framework for reconceptualizing the structure of architecture; modern writers describing "vernacular" architecture, or the Baroque "idiom" or the "vocabulary" of Classicism owe a debt to Quatremère de Quincy.